The Hospice Volunteer Training Series by Pat Carver

 Read an article about Pat Carver in a local newspaper - Chico Enterprise Record

 After 20+ years as a professional photographer, Pat Carver returned to school and earned a Master’s Degree in Social Gerontology.
 She had been intrigued by the challenges and beauty of aging while volunteering her photography skills for a non-profit adult day health center in Chico, CA. (As a side note, after moving away from Chico for 11 years, she and her husband returned to Chico and Pat served on the Board of that inspiring center from 2007 - 2014).
-Peg Taylor Center for Adult Day Health Care In 2014, Pat and her husband moved from Chico to Discovery Bay, CA, an area Californians refer to as the East Bay.
+Peg Taylor Center for Adult Day Health Care In 2014, Pat and her husband moved from Chico to Discovery Bay, CA, and in 2018, they moved to Richmond, across the Bay from San Francisco and five miles from their son's family.

 With her new degree came an opportunity to work in a retirement community as part of the Director’s Leadership Team.
 During this time, the non-profit community became determined to establish their own hospice.
 Pat was part of the hospice development team... reading regulations, editing policy and becoming familiar from the inside out with the volunteer management and training process.
 A new hospice was founded and in Pat’s mind, an idea began to emerge for consistent, flexible and more economical ways to recruit and train volunteers.